Packers’ D, Aaron Rodgers beat Bears 10-3 in opener

 GETTING THEIR KICKS

-Bears fans rejoiced in relief on the first score of the season: Eddy Pineiro’s 38-yard first-quarter field goal.
+Bears fans rejoiced in relief on the first score of the season: Pineiro’s 38-yard first-quarter field goal.
 The last such kick on Soldier Field was Cody Parkey’s double-doink off the goalpost and crossbar that sent Chicago home from the wild-card round.
 Pineiro, a second-year player from Florida, was an immediate hero in the Windy City.

 PASS INTERFERENCE REVIEW